jgorset/push-it/README.md

 # Push it

-Installs the 80s classics [Push it](http://www.youtube.com/watch?v=YleXlgHI1oM) and [Push it to the limit](https://www.youtube.com/watch?v=KO2VIuDHzxM) as a Git commit hook the current working directory.
+Installs the 80s classics [Push it](http://www.youtube.com/watch?v=YleXlgHI1oM) and [Push It To The Limit](https://www.youtube.com/watch?v=KO2VIuDHzxM) as a Git commit hook the current working directory.
 Oh, and cranks the volume to 10.
 Every second.
 Which can't be stopped.
 Unless you push it.